List of Kung Fu Panda characters: Kai

+The Chameleon

+The Chameleon (voiced by Viola Davis) is a veiled chameleon and the main antagonist of Kung Fu Panda 4.
+She is a sorceress who has the ability to change her appearance to look like anyone she pleases.

+The Chameleon first appears in the beginning of the movie disguised as Tai Lung and scaring workers at a mine.
+She is later revealed to be the effective ruler of Juniper City, oppressing the local crime bosses and demanding hefty tributes from them to finance an army to conquer the entire region, up to the Valley of Peace.
+She sends her protegee, Zhen, to acquire Po's Staff of Wisdom.
+Zhen lures Po to Juniper City, where he loses the staff to The Chameleon, which she uses to summon various kung-fu masters from the spirit realm, including Tai Lung, Shen and Kai, absorb their chi and kung-fu skills, and lock them in cages.
+After Po fights her with the help of a reformed Zhen and defeats her, he uses the Staff to return all the trapped masters their chi.
+He then sends them back to the Spirit Realm, with Tai Lung taking The Chameleon with him.

+In the early drafts of Kung Fu Panda 4, The Chameleon was depicted to be a human character known as "The Collector".
+However, for unknown reasons, this idea was scrapped.

 Wu Sisters

 Su Wu, Wing Wu, and Wan Wu (voiced by Sumalee Montano in Secrets of the Masters) are a trio of snow leopard sisters appearing in Secrets of the Masters.
 Once the sisters escaped prison, where they were kept for a series of crimes, they set out to unite the various crime families of China, which prompted Oogway to form an alliance with Thundering Rhino, Storming Ox, and Croc in order to defeat them.
 The Wu sisters also appear as an enemy team in Kung Fu Panda: The Game, and as minions of Tai Lung in Legendary Warriors.

 Boar

-Boar (voiced by Jayden Lund) is the main antagonist of Kung Fu Panda: Secrets of the Scroll.
+Boar (voiced by Jayden Lund) is an unnamed boar and the main antagonist of Kung Fu Panda: Secrets of the Scroll.
 A renowned warrior, Shifu intended to stop him, but was bedridden due to accidental food poisoning, and Tigress went in his place.
 When mimicking Shifu's style of combat, Tigress initially faltered, but when the rest of the Five came to her aid, Tigress abandoned Shifu's kung fu style in favor of her own, and managed to defeat him.
 Boar's attack and subsequent defeat inspired the creation of the Furious Five, and the story of their triumph sparked Po's love of kung fu.